 - Small berries, fruits, and nuts

-In addition to these nutritious foods, some ducks will also eat sand, gravel, pebbles and small shells to provide grit that aids their digestion.
-Grit may also provide trace amounts of critical minerals as part of an overall healthy, varied diet.
+In addition to these nutritious foods, some ducks will also eat sand, gravel, pebbles, and small shells to provide grit that aids their digestion.
+Grit may also provide trace amounts of critical minerals, such as calcium, as part of an overall healthy, varied diet.

 How a Duck's Diet Varies

-While all ducks are regularly omnivorous and will try many different foods that may be available, the exact diet any duck follows depends on several factors, including:
+While all ducks will try many different foods that may be available, the exact diet any duck follows depends on several factors, including:

 - Species: Some ducks are specialized for particular types of food, such as mergansers with narrow, toothed bills that eat primarily fish.
-Perching ducks that live in trees often have a lot of nuts or fruits in their diet.
+Ducks with spatulate-shaped bills, such as the northern shoveler, eat more algae and aquatic insects because their bills can filter those foods from the water more efficiently.

 - Range: Where a duck's overall range occurs impacts its diet.
 Ducks that stay in fields or grassland areas eat more grains and grasses, while ducks that live along oceanic shorelines will eat more fish, algae, and crustaceans.
 When a duck's range changes during migration, its diet will change as well.
 If food is scarce, a duck's range may change accordingly to find more abundant food sources.

 - Habitat: Where a bird lives affects the available food that will make up the majority of its diet.
 Ducks that prefer shady marsh habitats will eat more amphibians and small fish.
-Ducks - even of the same species - that stay in more open parks and grassy areas are more likely to eat grasses, weeds and grain.
-Ducks that stay in forested areas, such as the wood duck, eat a lot of nuts.
+Ducks, even of the same species, that stay in more open parks and grassy areas are more likely to eat grasses, weeds, and grain.
+Ducks that stay in forested areas, such as the wood duck, eat a lot of nuts and fruits.

 - Feeding style: How a duck feeds has a large impact on its diet.
 Dabbling ducks feed in shallow water and are more likely to have a diet with more aquatic plants and insects.
 Diving ducks, on the other hand, feed deeper in the water and typically eat more fish or crustaceans.